vvyage/wplaceplushmiku/README.md

 # Artwork of Miku!
-## I made this page to show what I'm trying to paint, and I'd really appreciate your help — yes, yours!
+## I made this page to show what I'm trying to paint, and I'd really appreciate your help!
 ### *Since this would take me a very long time to make alone..   :/*

 <img width="1280" height="720" alt="2Untitled" src="https://github.com/user-attachments/assets/e02d6983-7554-44e4-ba61-a61d4274f2c0" />